 Vitamin D and the Plant-Based Diet: What You Really Need to Know

-Vitamin D is made in the skin in response to ultraviolet (UV) rays in sunshine and has a role in strong bones, healthy blood vessels, robust immune systems, and optimal brain and nervous system function.
+Vitamin D is often referred to now as a pro-hormone.
+It is made in the skin in response to ultraviolet (UV) rays and has a role in strong bones, blood vessels, immune systems, and optimal brain function.
+However, sun exposure to produce vitamin D is often inadequate.

 1. Can artificial lights produce vitamin D?